industrial-edge/Connector-for-MELSEC-Getting-Started/docs/Usage.md

 ![Assetsandstructure](/docs/graphics/AddassetIIHessentials.PNG)

-- Add the Attributes that were configured within the MELSEC Connector
+- add the Attributes that were configured within the MELSEC Connector

 ![IIHesentialsoverview](/docs/graphics/Addatributes.PNG)